-Canon G1 X Mark III versus Fujifilm X-E3
+Canon G1 X Mark III vs Fujifilm X-E3

-The Canon PowerShot G1 X Mark III and the Fujifilm X-E3 are two digital cameras that were officially introduced, respectively, in October 2017 and September 2017.
+The Canon PowerShot G1 X Mark III and the Fujifilm X-E3 are two digital cameras that were announced, respectively, in October 2017 and September 2017.
 The G1X Mark III is a fixed lens compact, while the X-E3 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G1 X Mark III vs Fujifilm X-E3